-Jeelan Fall (left), a first-generation college student in the Doctor of Nursing Practice (DNP) program, and a recipient of The Ripple Scholarship, was drawn to nursing by her grandmother.
+Jeelan Fall (above), a first-generation college student in the Doctor of Nursing Practice (DNP) program, and a recipient of The Ripple Scholarship, was drawn to nursing by her grandmother.
 “My grandmother was a nurse in the burn unit, and we inherited her medical encyclopedias after she passed away,” Fall says.
 “Flipping through those encyclopedias is where I discovered my passion for medicine, and the need to be involved in health care.”

 Fall’s family suffered a financial blow due to a wave of COVID-19 business shutdowns in Utah, causing her husband’s restaurant and food truck business to evaporate overnight.
 With five children to provide for, Fall reached out to Sumiko Martinez, Associate Director of Scholarships and Student Funding at the CON.
 Martinez connected her with The Ripple Scholarship.
 Fall was able to access funds for necessities in a matter of days, making a dramatic difference in her academic and personal life.